invokecreate/example-sfmc-app/README.md

 3. Configure the application by setting the required environment variables:
    - `clientId`: The client ID for your SFMC API integration.
    - `clientSecret`: The client secret for your SFMC API integration.
+   - `redirectUri`: The redirect URI for the application.
    - `subdomain`: The SFMC subdomain for your account.

    You can set these environment variables in your hosting environment or use a tool like [dotenv](https://www.npmjs.com/package/dotenv) to load them from a file.